MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 # Teams meeting recording

-In Microsoft Teams, users can record their Teams meetings and group calls to capture audio, video, and screen sharing activity.
-The recording happens in Microsoft 365 and is saved to OneDrive or SharePoint, so users can share it securely across their organization.
+In Microsoft Teams, users can record their Teams meetings to capture audio, video, and screen sharing activity.
+The recording happens in Microsoft 365 and is saved to OneDrive or SharePoint, which must be enabled for the user.
+(Recording for live events is a different setting which is covered in [Live event recording policies in Teams](teams-live-events/live-events-recording-policies.md).)

 When a meeting is recorded, it's automatically:

-- Uploaded to OneDrive or SharePoint
+- Uploaded to OneDrive (private meetings) or SharePoint (channel meetings)
 - Permissioned to the people invited to the meeting (guests and external attendees can view the recording only if it's explicitly shared with them)
+- Microsoft 365 compliance features apply to the meeting recording files the same as with other files.
 - Linked in the chat for the meeting
 - Displayed in the Recordings and Transcripts tab for the meeting in Teams calendar
 - Added to various file lists across Microsoft 365: Shared with me, office.com, Recommended, Recent, etc.